-Resource Area Summary of Potential Impacts from Alternative F, the Selected Alternative from the 2018 F-22 Operational Efficiency EIS Summary of Potential Impacts as a Result of Changes to the Preferred Alternative or New Circumstances or Information Difference in Potential Impacts Physical Resources Wetlands 27.9 acres of direct wetland impacts.
-Preferred Alternative would directly impact 38.52 acres of wetlands.
-2020 wetland delineation and AJD altered acreage and jurisdictional status of wetlands.
-10.6 additional acres of wetland impacts.
-All wetlands in Preferred Alternative area are non-jurisdictional.
-Physical Resources Surface Water No potential to directly disturb any surface waters in proximity to the areas under consideration for runway construction, excavation, or cut and fill activities.
-Indirect effects to hydrology suspected.
-The potential for indirect impacts to hydrology in Fish and Triangle Lakes due to watershed alteration is confirmed.
+Resource Area Summary of Potential Impacts from Alternative F, the Selected Alternative from the 2018 F-22 Operational Efficiency EIS Summary of Potential Impacts as a Result of Changes to the Preferred Alternative or New Circumstances or Information Difference in Potential Impacts Physical Resources Surface Water No potential to directly disturb any surface waters in proximity to the areas under consideration for runway construction, excavation, or cut and fill activities. reasonably foreseeable effects to hydrology suspected.
+The potential for reasonably foreseeable impacts to hydrology in Fish and Triangle Lakes due to watershed alteration is confirmed.
 Potential for minor impacts to hydrograph of Fish and Triangle Lakes are possible; design of ground improvements implemented to mitigate potential effects.
 Hazardous Materials and Hazardous Waste Potential unexploded ordnance (UXO) discovery.
 Normal hazardous waste generation.
 PFAS management required due to discovery within excavation limits.
 Coordinating PFAS management with ADEC.
-No change Biological Resources Marine Mammals May affect, not likely to adversely affect, Endangered Species Act (ESA) listed Cook Inlet Beluga Whales (CIBW) 2018 EIS does not explicitly describe impacts to non-ESA listed marine mammals.
-No change No change.
-Biological Resources Vegetation Less than significant adverse impact to vegetation types and communities abundant in the region.
+No change Biological Resources Fish and Wildlife Loss of habitat would have an adverse, but less than significant impact on fish and wildlife.
+Additional areas of tree clearing (+13 acres) and selective tree removal (+41 acres) as required by current airfield and airspace requirements.
+Minor decrease in fish and wildlife habitat will occur due to expansion of the excavation limits and additional vegetation impacts since the 2018 EIS.
+Biological Resources Special Status Species: Marine Mammals May affect, not likely to adversely affect, Endangered Species Act (ESA) listed Cook Inlet Beluga Whales (CIBW) 2018 EIS does not explicitly describe impacts to non-ESA listed marine mammals.
+Potential in-air or waterborne effects to marine mammals such as harbor seals is unlikely and therefore insignificant.
+No change Biological Resources Vegetation Less than significant adverse impact to vegetation types and communities abundant in the region.
 Selective removal of large trees within the project limits to prevent objects from extending upward into navigable airspace.
 Minor increase in vegetation/habitat impacts.
 Cultural Resources No historic properties adversely affected.
 No historic properties adversely affected providing avoidance measures identified in Section 3.5.2 are implemented.
 No change Recreation/ Land Use No impacts to recreational fishing.
 Potential impacts to fishing at Fish and Triangle Lakes to mitigate BASH risk.
 Enlarged grading limits increase impacts to wildlife viewing/hiking opportunities.
 Minor increase in recreation/land use impacts associated with enlarged grading limits and potential BASH mitigation.
 Transportation and Circulation Short term construction related impacts to traffic.
 No change No change Socioeconomics Beneficial impacts from construction employment and reduced air traffic congestion in the Anchorage Bowl.
 No change No change Environmental Justice No disproportionate impacts to off-base minority or low-income populations.
 No change No change